Bootstrap

 What are the marks of a false gospel?

-Marks of a false gospel include a deviation from Scripture, emphasis on human effort, and neglect of God's holiness.
+The marks of a false gospel include a lack of reliance on Scripture, emphasis on human efforts, and neglect of God’s holiness.

 Scripture References: 2 Corinthians 11:13-15, Galatians 1:7